Vukain/JetBrainsPython/README.md

 Password Hacker

-An app using socket to connect, send and receive data and json to store the data.
+An app using Socket to connect, send and receive data and JSON to store the data.
 Different password cracking techniques available - brute force, alternating letter size from password list, login and password cracking using server response content/delay.

 ---

+Multilingual Online Translator

+A translator using Requests and BeautifulSoup with Reverso as a source.
+It supports translating to one or all available languages at the same time, can be executed with cmd line arguments.

 # Challenging